zovoilis-lab/Flye/README.md

 Version: 0.4b

 ABruijn is a de novo assembler for PacBio and Oxford Nanopore Technologies reads.
-The algorithm is using A-Bruijn graph to find the overlaps between reads and does not require them to be error-corrected.
+The algorithm uses an A-Bruijn graph to find the overlaps between reads and does not require them to be error-corrected.
 First, the algorithm produces a draft assembly by concatenating different parts of raw reads.
-This coarse sequence is then polished to a high quality assembly.
+This coarse sequence is then polished into a high quality assembly.

 ABruijn works for both bacterial and eukaryotic genomes.
 Typically, assembly of a bacteria with 50x coverage takes less than an hour on a modern desktop, while yeast assembly takes about 5 hours.
-A eukariotyc genome of size 200 Mbp could be assembled within a day on a computational server.
+A eukaryotic genome of size 200 Mbp can be assembled within a day on a computational server.

 Install
 -------
-See *docs/INSTALL.md* file.
+See the *docs/INSTALL.md* file.

 Usage
 -----
-See *docs/USAGE.md* file.
+See the *docs/USAGE.md* file.

 Publications